xzhao31/project/learner's-guide.md

 ## Introduction
 Mathematical modeling is the necessary prerequisite towards understanding, diagnosing, and solving the world's issues.
 When faced with problems like geographical modeling, the task becomes a degree harder.
-This is because physical space has many dimensions, and it becomes harder to plot data on a 2D graph.
-There are many layers in a network, and they are all interconnected, and it becomes hard to track all the different components.
-Problems that require mathematical modeling including finding the least-cost route, tracking shipments from various warehouses to different depots, and arranging pickup and drop-off of passengers.
+This is because physical space has many dimensions, and it is difficult to plot data on a 2D graph.
+Furthermore, there are many layers in a network, and they are all interconnected, so it becomes hard to track all the different components.
+Example problems that require mathematical modeling include finding the least-cost route, tracking shipments from various warehouses to different depots, and arranging pickup and drop-off of passengers.

 As stated in the README file, the GMNS framework is a new way to store and read csv files for geographical data.
 The NeXTA-GMNS software creates a visual network for using those files, made out of static **nodes** and **links** which join various nodes.
 Space-time diagrams attempt to model that network on a 2D graph.